 *Buck, John, Three Horse Shoes, Oulton, R.F.A.
 This was John Robert Buck, age 17 in 1911, an apprentice litho printer, born at Bramley in 1894.
 His father, John Buck, born at Catterick in 1864, was a master shoeing smith and moved from Kirkstall to take over the licence of the Three Horse Shoes in 1911.
 The previous landlord was Joseph Poole.
 John Robert returned to live with his parents after the war.

 Bury, S., Quarry Hill, Oulton, R.A.M.C.

 Bush, Herbert Vicent, Eshald Place, Woodlesford, R.A.M.C.
-Born 1888, 23 in 1911, brewery carter, born Huddersfield, as was mother Mary Elizabeth, Father Vincent a labourer in cellars at brewery.
+Born 1888, 23 in 1911, brewery carter, born Huddersfield, as was mother Mary Elizabeth.
+Father Vincent a labourer in cellars at brewery.
 He came from Colchester.
 Sister Clara Emily, 21.
 Older brother George Henry Bush married in Huddersfield.
 Family in Huddersfield in 1891.
-Herbert Vincent became a cellarman after the war.
-Married Agnes Harrison, a weaver from Morley in 1921.
-He died 1969, age 81.)
+Herbert Vincent Bush joined up in November 1915 and served with the Royal Army Medical Corps.
+He was an Acting Corporal at the end of the war.
+He became a cellarman at Bentley’s brewery after the war.
+Married Agnes Harrison, a weaver from Morley in 1921 and moved to work at one of the breweries in Tadcaster.
+He died 1969, age 81.

 *Carrington, Walter, Eshald Place, Woodlesford, York and Lancs Regt.